Anarchism: Gender, sexuality, and free love

 Sexuality was not often discussed by classical anarchists but the few that did felt that an anarchist society would lead to sexuality naturally developing.
 Sexual violence was a concern for anarchists such as Benjamin Tucker, who opposed age-of-consent laws, believing they would benefit predatory men.
 A historical current that arose and flourished during 1890 and 1920 within anarchism was free love.
 In contemporary anarchism, this current survives as a tendency to support polyamory, relationship anarchy, and queer anarchism.
 Free love advocates were against marriage, which they saw as a way of men imposing authority over women, largely because marriage law greatly favoured the power of men.
 The notion of free love was much broader and included a critique of the established order that limited women's sexual freedom and pleasure.
-Those free love movements contributed to the establishment of communal houses, where large groups of travelers, anarchists and other activists slept in beds together.
+Those free love movements contributed to the establishment of communal houses, where large groups of travellers, anarchists and other activists slept in beds together.
 Free love had roots both in Europe and the United States; however, some anarchists struggled with the jealousy that arose from free love.
 Anarchist feminists were advocates of free love, against marriage, and pro-choice (using a contemporary term), and had a similar agenda.
 Anarchist and non-anarchist feminists differed on suffrage but were supportive of one another.

 During the second half of the 20th century, anarchism intermingled with the second wave of feminism, radicalising some currents of the feminist movement and being influenced as well.
 By the latest decades of the 20th century, anarchists and feminists were advocating for the rights and autonomy of women, LGBT people, and other marginalised groups, with some feminist thinkers suggesting a fusion of the two currents.
 With the third wave of feminism, sexual identity and compulsory heterosexuality became a subject of study for anarchists, yielding a post-structuralist critique of sexual normality.
 Some anarchists distanced themselves from this line of thinking, suggesting that it leaned towards an individualism that was dropping the cause of social liberation.